DorsaRoh/Machine-Learning/README.md

 1. Sigmoid function: Maps the output to a range between 0 and 1
 2. ReLU (Rectified Linear Unit): Outputs the input if it's positive, otherwise outputs 0

-For this guide, we'll focus on ReLU:
+In this guide, we'll focus on ReLU:

 ```
 ReLU(x) = max(0, x)
 ```
 ReLU is popular because it helps the network learn more effectively.

-## 3. Training the Neural Network
+## Training the Neural Network

 Now that we understand the basic structure and operation of a neural network, let's look at how it learns.